chetan-prime/highlight-ta/node/README.md

 hlghtTa.setHighlights(patterns);
 ```

 That's all.
 The intention is to keep style and function separate.
 Style the \<div\> element and the style the \<textarea\>.
 Highlight-Ta will respond to all styles and media queries.

-If you're wondering, "why not dynamically create a textarea inside the div?"
-The main advantage is input won't be lost if the page accidentally is accidentally refreshed.

 There are also a few helper methods: